NHS Lothian Local Infrastructure

 Outside of the NHS, Grahame is a Director of a charity that utilises the power of football to run lifelong learning, employability and health & wellbeing programmes in the community.
 He is also a Fellow of the Royal Society for the Arts and Manufacturing, which encourages and supports enlightened thinking to solve complex social problems.

-Samantha’s real passion lies with striving to improve the confidence and capability of those leading innovation and improvement across health & social care to support the delivery of frontline services and improve outcomes for families and the care they receive.
+Samantha is passionate about leading service redesign and mapping clinical pathways to identify innovative opportunities for system wide change across health & social care to support the delivery of frontline services and improve outcomes for families and the care they receive.

 Robin Scott